 Situated between Rota and Chipiona, there are seven kilometres of fine sandy beaches, which are not dangerous and which have all sorts of facilities.
 The children can be kept amused for hours watching the corrals, small stone walls in the sea where fish, shrimps and crayfish are trapped at low tide.

-Do you prefer not to lose sight of civilization while you swim?
+Need stay close to urbanisation while enjoying a moment or two at the beach?
 Then city beaches are for you.
 The best thing is that you don’t have to go far to find them – they are separated from the shops and offices by a promenade, from which you can access the sand by means of ramps and steps.

 La Concha in San Sebastián (Guipúzcoa).